 At thirteen months old, Sue thinks her pair of twins are about to outgrow their Doona car seats and wonders what her next seats are.
 Sue gets around in Singapore with her seven-seater VW Touran, and would like to keep her kids in extended rear-facing car seats.
 While it is not necessary, she feels like it’s an additional plus point if the new car seat is a travel-friendly, US approved one.

 Hi Sue, Elise here!
 Thanks very much for filling in all the details for the twins.
-Here’s a link to blog article that we wrote for another mom who thought that her son’s outgrowing his Doona car seat and it turns out that he was going through a developmental leap, which happens when the kids start to walk and I’d imagine that your twins are about that point.
+Here’s a link to blog article that we wrote for another mom who thought that her son was outgrowing his Doona car seat but he wasn't.
+It turns out that he was going through a developmental leap (which was why he was resisting his car seat so much and making it look like he was really uncomfortable!), which happens when the kids start to walk and I’d imagine that your twins are about that point.
 That was the main reason of him resisting his car seat, it wasn’t that he was getting too big or that he was outgrowing it and he had at least six months left in the Doona.
-Since you love the Doona so much, you might like to keep using them for a while and at least delay your situation a little bit.
+Since you love the Doona so much, you might like to keep using them for a while and at least delay your graduation a little bit.
 Hence, if you wouldn’t mind, please send me a picture of the twins in their car seats, and I can let you know how much time I think you’ve got left in that car seat.

 In terms of what car seats options you have next, given your request and requirements, I reckon you should take a look at the Diono Radian range of car seats.
-We don’t stock them in our warehouse because Amazon does and we can’t possibly complete with them in terms of their low prices and free shipping.
-Diono has quite a diversified range of seats inside their Radian range; they’ve different models of Radian seats available and they’ve done a pretty good job of splitting them out so it’s not that you’ve a cheap one with cheap fabric and an expensive one with expensive fabric.
+We don’t stock them in our warehouse because Amazon does and we can’t possibly complete with them in terms of their heavy discounts and free shipping.
+Diono has quite a diversified range of seats inside their Radian pillar; they have different models of Radian seats available and they’ve done a pretty good job of splitting them out so it’s not simply a matter of choosing between a cheap one with cheap fabric and an expensive one with expensive fabric.
 If you’re confused, Diono’s the name of the brand and Radian’s the name of the car seat line.
 The weight ranges of the seats vary for the period you can use the seat forward-facing or as a booster, so you can click on the link and have a look at the different seats Diono offers.

 There are five reasons why I suggest the Diono Radian 3R/3RX for your twins: 1) it’s safe, 2) comfortable, 3) robust, 4) narrow and 5) it offers rear-facing until eighteen kilos, which would probably keep them until they’re approximately five years old.
-I’ve a family on Saturday* and their seven-year-old was still under eighteen kilos so, it’s not so much age-related, it just really depends when they get to the point where they’re too big to use it.
+I had a consult with a family on Saturday* and their seven-year-old was still under eighteen kilos so, it’s not so much age-related, it just really depends when they get to the point where they’re too big to use it.

 If you’re looking at the range of Diono Radian car seats and you think that you might choose one because of its high rear-facing weight limit that goes past forty pounds, I’d suggest that’s not the reason to choose that car seat.
 You might still choose that car seat but for other reasons.
 The other nice thing about the Diono is that they’re robust and narrow and thus it’s no surprise that they’re well-known for fitting three passengers across the backseat of a car.
 That will be an additional plus point for you if you’re taking other passengers in the back with the twins.